MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/06-flow-control.md

 What's your guess?: 4
 ```

-The same results are achieved with a Do While loop by simply reversing the test condition to not
+The same results are achieved with a `Do While` loop by reversing the test condition to not equals.
-equals.

-Do loops always run at least once because the condition is evaluated at the end of the loop.
+`Do` loops always run at least once because the condition is evaluated at the end of the loop.

 ### While

-Similar to the Do While loop, a While loop runs as long as the specified condition is true.
+Similar to the `Do While` loop, a `While` loop runs as long as the specified condition is true.
 The
-difference however, is that a While loop evaluates the condition at the top of the loop before any
+difference however, is that a `While` loop evaluates the condition at the top of the loop before any
-code is run so it doesn't run at all if the condition evaluates to false.
+code is run.
+So it doesn't run if the condition evaluates to false.

 ```powershell
 $date = Get-Date -Date 'November 22'